The Growing Threat to Your Home's Electronics

 The power strip surge protectors many homeowners rely on have significant limitations:

-- They protect only devices plugged directly into them — they don't protect hardwired appliances like HVAC systems, refrigerators, or dishwashers
+- They protect only devices plugged directly into them — they don't protect hardwired appliances like HVAC systems, refrigerators, dishwashers, or the sophisticated control boards inside modern furnaces and air conditioners

-- They degrade over time and provide less protection after absorbing surges
+- They degrade silently over time and provide less protection after absorbing surges — most have no reliable indicator of when protection capability is exhausted

 - Internal surges from appliances on other circuits bypass them entirely

-- The largest surges (lightning) often overwhelm them before they can respond
+- The largest surges (lightning, downed lines) often overwhelm them before they can respond fully

 How a Whole-House Surge Protector Works